normanchan19/03-Python/README.md

 4/14
 Finished main.py for PyBank (yes this one exports the results to .txt).
 Added PyBankResults.txt.
 PyBank main.py now prints to terminal.

+4/15
+Added PyPoll's associated work.
+PyPoll's main.py has the candidate-vote count dictionary set up and can track total votes and number of votes for each candidate.